 First, landscape designers are entitled to copyright protection in their landscape designs i.e. the technical landscape plan or even a rough drawing of the site design.
 Because these plans reflect the designer’s creativity and unique arrangement of elements for the site, U.S. copyright law allows landscape designers to own and protect the copyright in their plans.
 Therefore, the landscape designer /copyright owner has exclusive control over the reproduction of their plans, distribution of copies, preparation of derivative works and even the display of their copyrighted design.

 While many landscape designers are hired by a homeowner, contractor, interior designer, or developer, the landscape designer retains the copyright ownership in their own plans.
-Though the hiring party many give some input or ideas about the landscaping, it does not mean that they can claim ownership in the landscape designs.
-Unless the contract between the hiring party and landscape designer says otherwise, the landscape designer ultimately retains the copyright in their original landscaping plans.
+Though the hiring party many give some input or ideas about the landscaping, it does not mean that they can claim ownership in the resultant landscape design.
+Unless the contract between the hiring party and landscape designer says otherwise, the landscape designer ultimately retains the copyright in their original landscaping design and plans.
 Thus, it is important to consult an attorney to ensure that any contract between a landscape designer and hiring party clearly establishes that the landscape designer retains the copyright in their original plans and designs.

 To evaluate copyright infringement claims, courts will look for either direct evidence of copying, or circumstantial evidence of copying, meaning the alleged infringer had access to the copyrighted landscape design and there is substantial similarity between the two designs.
 To evaluate similarity, courts typically determine whether the “total concept and feel” of the two designs are substantially similar.